 Guarantees are hard to give when customers can have such a wide range of circumstances.
 For example, customers could have no credit and very little income.
-Another customer could have a decent income, but a credit score below 500.
-Yet another customer could already have multiple personal loans to their name and their credit utilization is maxed out.
+Another customer could have a decent income but a credit score below 500.
+Yet another customer could already have multiple personal loans to their name, and their credit utilization is maxed out.

 Think about this issue from the lender’s perspective.
 Each borrower represents a certain amount of risk.
 Each lender has a limit on how much risk they will absorb.
-If a customer’s particular situation is deemed too risky, well, the lender will be forced to deny the loan.
+If a customer’s situation is deemed too risky, the lender will be forced to deny the loan.

-Terms and requirements will vary from lender to lender, and even from state to state, but a few basic necessities will be:
+Terms and requirements will vary from lender to lender and even from state to state, but a few basic necessities will be:

-If an installment loan lender does deem you too risky based on your credit score, there are some ways to improve your credit score.
+If an installment loan lender does deem you too risky based on your credit score, there are some ways to improve your score.

-This latter point is important to consider.
+This latter point is essential to consider.
 Getting approved is only half the battle.
 You could get approved for that installment loan, but you may be in over your head when it comes to paying it back plus interest.

 A guaranteed installment loan is not possible for every person.
-However, there are plenty of lenders who are willing to work with a variety of circumstances.
+However, there are plenty of lenders who are willing to work under a variety of circumstances.
 This case-by-case approval process can be almost as good as a “guarantee.”